About the Vancouver Public Library

-VPL is No. 1 – a major international research project named the public libraries in Vancouver and Montreal as the No. 1 libraries in world cities – topping libraries in New York, Boston, London, Barcelona, Los Angeles and Toronto.
+VPL is No. 1 – a major international research project named the public libraries in Vancouver and Montreal as the No. 1 libraries in world cities in 2013 – topping libraries in New York, Boston, London, Barcelona, Los Angeles and Toronto.

 About the Friends of the VPL